 Habitat for Humanity Greater Ottawa (Habitat GO) became an affiliate of Habitat for Humanity Canada in 1993.
-As one of over 60 affiliates in Canada, Habitat GO is responsible for raising its own funds, organizing volunteers and building homes for low-income, working families living in the National Capital Region.
+As one of 55 affiliates in Canada, Habitat GO is responsible for raising its own funds, organizing volunteers and building homes for low-income, working families living in the National Capital Region.
 The first Habitat GO home was built in 1994.

 Click here to read the history of Habitat GO.

 Potential Habitat for Humanity partner families are low-income, working families living in inadequate housing and who are willing to put in 500 hours of "sweat equity."
-The Habitat model has homeowners making monthly payments on interest-free mortgages, which are approximately 25-30% of their family income and includes taxes and insurance.
+The Habitat model has homeowners making monthly payments on interest-free mortgages, which are 25% of their family income and includes taxes and insurance.
 Habitat believes that homeownership will help break the cycle of poverty facing many low-income working families.